-Advice for events, gatherings and celebrations
+Advice for events, Halloween and social gatherings

 There are restrictions on how many can be gathered, but it is still possible to celebrate, mark an occasion and meet if we follow the given advice and restrictions.
 As a host or organizer, you need to make sure that it will be possible for your guests to keep a distance of one metre.